 - Leave the chicken untouched for 1-2 minutes and then stir fry it, moving the chicken around, for another minute.
 Add the mushrooms, kombu, tofu, carrots, and the drained burdock and lotus root.
 Stir to combine and continue stir-frying for another 1-2 minutes, moving the ingredients around constantly.

 - Add the reserved mushroom soaking liquid and the konnyaku with the sauce.
 Stir to combine.

 - Let the mixture come up to a simmer, stir again, lower the heat to medium, and cover with a lid.

 - Cook for 20 minutes, stirring occasionally.
 Take the lid off.

-- Add the snow peas and stir to combine.
+- Add the toasted sesame oil and the snow peas and stir to combine.
 Serve immediately.

 Keywords: dashi, chicken, stew, japanese food, lotus root, burdock, healthy asian food